-Buffalo Bill’s Wild West is represented in the collection through more than 200 original posters, ranging from single-sheet to multiple-sheet, billboard-sized, examples.
-Also included are jackets, hats, shirts, vests, boots and gauntlets that William F. Cody wore as star and impresario of Buffalo Bill’s Wild West, along with hats, boots, skirts, petticoats, chaps and other clothing worn by Annie Oakley, Gordon “Pawnee Bill” Lillie, Johnny Baker, Orilla Downing, and other Wild West performers.
+Buffalo Bill’s Wild West is represented in the collection through more than two hundred original posters, ranging from single-sheet to multiple-sheet, billboard-sized, examples.
+Also included are jackets, hats, shirts, vests, boots, and gauntlets that William F. Cody wore as star and impresario of Buffalo Bill’s Wild West, along with hats, boots, skirts, petticoats, chap,s and other clothing worn by Annie Oakley, Gordon “Pawnee Bill” Lillie, Johnny Baker, Orilla Downing, and other Wild West performers.
 The museum holds two “Deadwood” stagecoaches, manufactured by the Abbot Downing Company of Concord, New Hampshire, and used in performances of Buffalo Bill’s Wild West.
-Musical instruments, firearms, targets, desks and chairs, games, props, souvenirs and memorabilia round out the documentation of Buffalo Bill’s Wild West.
+Musical instruments, firearms, targets, desks and chairs, games, props, souvenirs, and memorabilia round out the documentation of Buffalo Bill’s Wild West.

 Other significant elements in the museum’s collection include:

-- Hundreds of examples of Western apparel, ranging from suits, dresses, petticoats and skirts, to hats, vests, chaps, gloves and gauntlets, and shoes and boots, dating from the early 19th to the late 20th century, and embracing both “high-end” designer apparel and utilitarian clothing worn in everday life.
+- Hundreds of examples of western apparel, ranging from suits, dresses, petticoats, and skirts, to hats, vests, chaps, gloves, and gauntlets, and shoes and boots, dating from the early nineteenth to the late twentieth century, and embracing both “high-end” designer apparel and utilitarian clothing worn in everyday life.

-- The collection of Victor Alexander, a prominent saddle maker of the mid-20th century, numbering some 5,000 items and including tools, dies, patterns and templates.
+- The collection of Victor Alexander, a prominent saddle maker of the mid-twentieth century, numbering some 5,000 items and including tools, dies, patterns, and templates.